Door County Lighthouses

 Pilot Island is under the authority of the U.S. Fish and Wildlife Service as part of the Green Bay National Wildlife Reserve.
 Visits to Pilot Island are not permitted.

 Views of the Pilot Island Lighthouse are possible from the Northport ferry dock at the very tip of the Door Peninsula or on the Washington Island Ferry.
-A good set of binoculars or a spotting scope is necessary.
+A good set of binoculars or a spotting scope are necessary.
 Some private charter outfits are also offering cruises that get quite close to the lighthouse.

 For More Information